adairneto/adairneto.github.io/content/_index.md

 For more details about my background, check out my CV [here](https://github.com/adairneto/CV/blob/main/CV.pdf).

-_Disclaimer: No generative AI was used in the making of this content._
+_Disclaimer: No generative artificial intelligence was used in the making of the content of this website._